TEMPLE EMANU-EL

 The Association of Jewish Libraries' Love Your Neighbor Booklist #7: The Black Jewish Experience includes books for young readers.
 The Sesame Street/CNN Town Hall Coming Together: Standing Up To Racism is available for children and families.

-Support black-owned bookstores; Publishers Weekly has assembled a list here.
+Publishers Weekly has assembled a list of Black-owned bookstores you can support.

 Grief Resources